 Authentication of student work

-Students must observe and apply the rules for authentication of School-based Assessment.
+Students must observe and apply rules for the authentication of School-based Assessment.
 Students must sign an authentication record for work done outside class when they submit the completed task.

 The VCAA authentication rules state that: